 - Permanent impairments or disfigurement,

 - Loss of consortium (for wrongful death).

 Precisely what kind of damages you can claim and how much compensation you could receive will depend on the nature of your injuries and damages.
 The more extensive your injuries are, the more likely you will receive greater compensation.
 However, damages usually must be the defendant’s fault, so you will have to demonstrate how your general contractor is responsible for your injuries.
 Call our Dallas personal injury lawyers to discuss your case.

 Call Our Texas Personal Injury Attorneys for a Free Legal Consultation

 If you were a subcontractor injured in an accident at a construction site, you might be able to file a personal lawsuit against your general contractor to obtain compensation for your injuries.
-Schedule a free consultation with our Texas personal injury attorneys or our workers’ compensation attorneys today.
+Schedule a free consultation with our Odessa personal injury lawyers or our workers’ compensation attorneys today.
 Call The Queenan Law Firm, P.C. at (817) 476-1797.